salieri11/concord-bft/concord/README.md

 completed build, the utility is `conc_genconfig` in the `tools` directory.
 The utility accepts input providing the size of the cluster, networking information, and any non-default values you would like to elect for optional parameters.
-For example, the following command can be used to generat a configuration equivalent to the current 4-node test configuration (with a fresh set of cryptographic keys generated):
+For example, the following command can be used to generate a configuration equivalent to the current 4-node test configuration (with a fresh set of cryptographic keys generated):

 ```shell
 concord/build$ ./tools/conc_genconfig --configuration-input \